mikeizbicki/lab-transactions/README.md

 $ sh scripts/chaosmonkey_sequential.sh postgresql://postgres:pass@localhost:<PORT>
 $ sh scripts/integrity_check.sh
 ```

-You won't be able to complete the next task until these checks pass.
+Like before, you won't be able to complete the next task until these checks pass.

 ## Task 3: Correctness (With Concurrency)